koshernoDev/StephenPrataCppPrimerPlus/README.md

 # StephenPrataCppPrimerPlus
 Listings and exercises
-Here are some listings and my solutions of the exersices in the Stephen Prata's book Cpp Primer Plus.
+Here are my solutions of the exersices from the Stephen Prata's book Cpp Primer Plus.